PaarthB/CI-CD-Jenkins/README.md

 - The number of these properties files would depend on the number of projects that have been modified in our <b>SCM</b>.

-- For each of these properties files, we can invoke one build in Jenkins using <u>"Parametrized Build Trigger"</u> and <u>Parameter Factory: "For every property file invoke one build"</u> option.
+- For each of these properties files, we can invoke one build in Jenkins using <u>"Parametrized Build Trigger"</u> and <u>Parameter Factory: "For every property file invoke one build"</u> plugin.

 - After the parallel builds have been invoked, we delete these properties files, so that in the next poll of Jenkins, only new dynamically created files are used for triggering not the ones we used in current build trigger.